Find Affordable College Courses

 Read More…

-Out of the 45 schools in the Plains States Region that were part of this year’s ranking, Missouri University of Science and Technology landed the # 2 spot on the list.
-Located in the town of Rolla, Missouri University of Science and Technology is a public college with a medium-sized student population.
+A rank of #2 on this year’s list means Missouri University of Science and Technology is a great place for computer science students.
+Located in the town of Rolla, Missouri University of Science and Technology is a public school with a moderately-sized student population.

-Read full report on Computer Science at Missouri University of Science and Technology
+Full Computer Science at Missouri University of Science and Technology Report

 #3